There is so much to learn about grilling that there’s no way we could condense our best grilling tips all into a Top Ten list, or even a Top Twenty.

 - Invest in a good grill mat to provide a solid cooking surface.
 Or…

-- Invest in a good grill basket to keep everything tightly together and easy to turn.
+- Invest in a good grill basket to keep everything tightly together and easy to turn, such as one form our guide to the best grill baskets.

 Either of these solutions will allow you to cook smaller delicate items with no fear of losing them through your grates.